longjianjiang/JXBarragePanel/README.md

 # JXBarragePanel
-One barrage panel that allow you define barrage display style.
+One barrage panel that allow you define barrage display style & barrage move animation.

 # Usage
 you should create a barrage node conform `JXBarrageNodeProtocol`, below is an example: